 This project will show you how to have building space, mobile storage space, and more storage space on the walls.
 This isn't just a Lego table, it's a whole Lego creation center.
 Ikea comes to the rescue again with this DIY Lego table that connects three Lack tables and with Trofast bins that slide out from under the tables.
 A video of the project is also included as well as how to add and customize the wall unit.

 12 of 12

+Looking for something big enough for multiple kiddos?
+If so, you'll want to check out this lego table.
 This DIY Lego table uses two Ikea Trofast systems along with a whopping 18 bins that are sure to solve your Lego storage problems.
+It also shows you how to build the wooden lego shapes that are on the sides of the table.
 If you have two Lego builders in your home, this works perfectly because each builder gets their own side of the table.